hokushin118/rps/README.md

      > java -jar target/rps-app.jar
 ```
 ### Creating and uploading Docker image to a Docker Hub repository
-#### Rock Paper Scissors app is very easy to install and deploy in a Docker container.
+#### Rock Paper Scissors app is very easy to install and deploy in a Docker container
 * Create a Docker Hub account if you don't have one.
 * Change the lines below in you pom.xml file under the < properties > node:
 ```